Who benefits from leveraging technology in training?

 Think about this, using 3D modeling and animation; companies can showcase the differentiators for new and existing products and quickly convey the value in front of clients and potential clients.
 Videos that are short in length and have compelling onscreen motion graphics to assist reps in communicating features and benefits can be hugely conducive to their selling environment.

-Thanks to Pokémon Go, Augmented Reality was front and center mid-2016, and it’s showed no signs of slowing down when it comes to using AR and Virtual Reality in the training world.
+Thanks to Pokémon Go, AR was front and center mid-2016, and it’s showed no signs of slowing down when it comes to using AR and VR in the training world.

 Building on the foundations of 3D simulations, AR and VR allow the user to have a semi or completely immersive learning experience and allows the learner to engage with content through multiple senses.